Medical Policy: 02.01.57

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-The detection of subclinical lymphedema, that is, the early detection of lymphedema before clinical symptoms become apparent, is another area of study.
-Detection of subclinical lymphedema (referred to as stage 0 lymphedema) is problematic.
-Subclinical disease may exist for months or years before overt edema is noted.
-This approach generally involves comparison of preoperative (i.e. baseline) with postoperative measurements, because existing differences between upper extremities (like the effects of a dominate extremity) may obscure early, subtle differences resulting from the initial accumulation of fluid.
-Bioimpedance has been proposed as a diagnostic tests for this condition.
-Those who support this approach to diagnose subclinical disease believe that early treatment of subclinical lymphedema should result in less severe chronic disease.
+The detection of subclinical lymphedema i.e. the early detection of lymphedema before clinical symptoms become apparent, is another area of study.
+Detection of subclinical lymphedema referred to as stage 0 lymphedema is problematic.
+This approach generally involves comparison of preoperative (i.e. baseline) with postoperative measurements The use of bioimpedance has been proposed as a diagnostic test for this condition.
+In usual care, lymphedema is recognized clinically or via limb measurements.
+However, management via bioelectrical impedance spectroscopy has been proposed as a way to implement early treatment of subclinical lymphedema to potentially reduce its severity.

 A technology assessment on the diagnosis and treatment of secondary lymphedema, performed under contract from Agency for Healthcare Research and Quality (AHRQ) by McMaster University Evidence-based Practice Center, was released in May 2010.
 Most of the diagnostic accuracy and treatment studies were conducted in persons with history of breast cancer.
 The AHRQ assessment identified 8 studies that reported the sensitivity and specificity of tests to diagnose secondary lymphedema and two of the 8 studies on diagnostic performance of devices to detect secondary lymphedema evaluated bioimpedance devices.
 Overall, the investigators concluded that based on the evidence, limb and volume circumference are the de facto gold standard tests from which to assess the presence of secondary lymphedema.
 Although validity assessment suggests good interchangeability between different measures of limb volume or circumference, the heterogeneity of the evidence was to substantial to enable the drawing of conclusions about the type of measure that would be the most appropriate for diagnosing secondary lymphedema.